gengshan-y/ppr/README.md

 ```
 https://github.com/gengshan-y/ppr/assets/13134872/1987a40f-1450-4cb9-a529-527a1b347fb3

-There are a few other modes supported by our mesh renderer, such as bird's eye view, and ghosting.
+There are a few other modes supported by the mesh renderer, such as bird's eye view, and ghosting.
 ```
 python lab4d/render_mesh.py --testdir logdir/cat-pikachu-0-ppr/export_0000/ --view bev --ghosting
 ```
 https://github.com/gengshan-y/ppr/assets/13134872/354ff079-627f-406b-bab6-32b5f53fa43c

+### Interactive Visualization

 We use [viser](https://github.com/nerfstudio-project/viser) for interactive visualization of the 4D scene.
 Install viser by `pip install viser`.
 Once the result meshes have been exported to `logdir/$logname/export_$inst_id`, run